 There are two axes.
 The vertical one shows the rate of change of your L&D department, the horizontal one reflects how fast your organisation is changing.
 I’ve been talking a fair amount this year about change in L&D and whatever country I’ve been in, in whatever sector, this idea of the importance of relative change has struck a chord with the audience.
 People seem to recognise instantly where they belong.

-The top right quadrant is Risky Leadership.
+The top right quadrant is Learning Leadership.
 If both the department and the organisation are changing fast, this is a great opportunity.
 We can invest in new procedures and systems, build our skills and experiment with different ways of working with the business, and the business – because it is also changing fast and open to new ideas – will respond.
 It’s in this quadrant that we find really progressive L&D teams that are making an impact.

 While they are undoubtedly leaders, this quadrant is also risky, because that’s the nature of change.
 The implementation of new technology may not go as planned, a new approach may not find favour with mid-level managers, an unexpected change in the business may mean we have to re-work our learning content immediately.
 In this quadrant the L&D team has to be open to change and risk, but also willing to tackle any resulting issues fast, and stay in constant touch with the business.

 Of course no part of this diagram is free of risk.
-Diametrically opposed to Risky Leadership is Comfortable Extinction.
+Diametrically opposed to Learning Leadership is Comfortable Extinction.
 Here things are pretty much as they’ve always been.
 The training department produces the same courses, with minor modifications, year after year, and the business accepts them.
 The department regularly conducts Training Needs Analyses which are no more than asking learners or managers which course they’d like to attend.
 Level 1 evaluations are conducted after every course, but there is no further analysis of impact, and there is no demand for it from the business.
 Training is conducted according to what David Wilson calls the ‘conspiracy of convenience’.
 Everything is quite comfortable until an external change requires the business to change rapidly, it fails to, and the entire organisation, blindsided, goes bust.